neiltranterralogic/roku_builder/README.md

  * key: has of key options for signing a package
  * key -> keyed_pkg: path to a pkg file that has been signed
  * key -> password: password for the signed pkg

+There is an optional "input_mappings" section that will allow you to override the default input mappings.
+In the section each key is a key press code.
+The value is a array with the desired command to run and a human readable key name.
+To see the key press code for a specific key the --navigate command can be run with the --debug option on to see a print out of all the keys pressed.

 #### Sideloading